2016rshah/blog/posts/12-books-12-months-2024.md

 ### *Torch Song Trilogy* by Harvey Fierstein (May)

 I was assigned this play in my *Literature and the Law* class.
 I did not get a chance to finish it during the semester, but finished reading it after classes ended.
+Interesting take on gay culture.

 ### *Much Ado About Nothing* by William Shakespeare (May Bonus Round!)